Exetel mobile plans: price, data and value compared

 What is Exetel’s cancellation policy?

-Exetel only offers prepaid mobile plans, so if you want to switch providers, all you have to do is not recharge your plan at the end of the 30 days, or alternatively, switch off automatic recharging if you have it enabled.
+Exetel's plannis a prepaid mobile plan, so if you want to switch providers, all you have to do is not recharge your plan at the end of the 30 days, or alternatively, switch off automatic recharging if you have it enabled.

 Amelia Hetherington